sevenval/flat-docs/cookbook/checking-jwt-tokens.md

 # Performing Additional Checks on JWT Access Tokens

-Before you start, make sure that you read the cookbook [Protecting Access using JWT Tokens](x-flat-jwt.md).
+Before you start, make sure that you have read the cookbook chapter [Protecting Access using JWT Tokens](x-flat-jwt.md).

 Let's start with the following swagger definition: